pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 todo: image here

-First, you split the book into smaller clues.
-Did the culprit wear a hat?
-Were there any paw prints?
-These are like the foundation of your PGM board.

-Next, each clue gets a score based on how likely it is to help solve the case.
-Maybe finding a muddy footprint is a stronger clue than a single, crumpled tissue (because muddy footprints are less common).

-Here's the cool part!
-The PGM board lets you see how these clues work together.
-Maybe muddy footprints and a missing umbrella together become a super strong clue that it rained and someone walked through mud!

-This way, the PGM board helps you see the whole picture by putting all the little clues together, making you a super detective!

- It's like a detective meticulously piecing together clues, each step documented and understandable.
+Based on that hirarchy, I can then create a PGM that looks like this.

+.
 This transparency becomes crucial in situations where the stakes are high, ensuring that AI remains a tool that complements human expertise, not replaces it.

 ## Challenge 3: Affordability